The planes are disinfected rigorously every day.

 -Groups.
 With the aim of improving distancing between people, we have reassessed our group policy and are now offering groups of 8 people, with the ninth passenger free.

 We are applying all of the above measures.
 If there is anything further you would like us to do, please feel free to ask when you reserve, we would be happy to accommodate any request you have.

 Keep in mind that this information is constantly changing.

 Peru’s International Flights

 Peru modifies some COVID-19 movement restrictions

-Lockdown in Lima and other extreme-risk regions has been lifted.
-These are the new measures to take effect between March 1-14, 2021.
+These are the new measures to take effect through August 22, 2021.

 The Archaeological Park of Machu Picchu —Peru's main tourist attraction— will reopen to tourists starting Monday, March 1, Cusco Region Governor Jean Paul Benavente confirmed on Thursday, Feb.
 26.

 There are some inconveniences with visits to Taquile since the community does not allow any travel agency to enter the Island, they are only receiving that their boats from the community enter, they do not allow the guides to carry out their work, nor have the authorities manifested themselves until The date, quite apart from this, many residents of the place have been infected with the disease at the moment it is not recommended to visit Taquile.

 Since October Peru has opened its borders to seven regional destinations, with an additional 10 international destinations including the US, Canada, Mexico, and Brazil from November 1st, 2020.